MLPlatformWebsite/website/README.md

 #### Tags

-These should be modified based on the content of your post as they are used for Meta keywords so that people can find your post based on the [tags your provide](https://www.mlplatform.org/blog/tag/).
+These should be modified based on the content of your post as they are used for Meta keywords so that people can find your post based on the [tags you provide](https://www.mlplatform.org/blog/tag/).

 #### Description